LaurenHampson/csci104/README.md

-hw6

 Lauren Hampson

-USC ID 7356701945
+USCID: 7356701945

-USC Email lhampson@usc.edu
+email: lhampson@usc.edu

-to make search

-  type: make search

-to make crawler
+to make hypercube, type "make hypercube"

-  type: make crawler

-to remove object files

-  type: make clean

- Thanks!
- Lauren
+Note: I requested an extra grace day for this assignment, due to a family emergency, but never heard back so was not able to complete